 وإضافة إلى ذلك: ضمير التكلم ولو يصدق على فرد واحد في حين مقضي صح استعماله وصدقه بكل آحاد العالم في وقت ما. فإذا استعمله زيد مرة فعودته إلى زيد وإذا استعمله عمرو مرة فعودته إلى عمرو حينئذ. فليس في الخارج نوع يصدق عليه انا مطلقا. وهذا كشأن البيضة في كتب المنطق، فافهم.

 ولكن عندنا لفظ آخر على حد التعريف وحرف الفريدية. يصدق على فرد واحد مطلقا في كل مكان وفي كل زمان وخارجا من كل أفواه ولو بخلاف اعتقاد الكثير. ولا يزال يرف فوق طرف التعريف بل مجوازا عنه ولن يتنزل أبدا قط عوض. وهو اسم ذات الواجب الوجود المنفرد في جلاله الله رب المشارق والمغارب. وهذا هو الدرجة الآخرة في المعارف ومن زعم أنه نوع فوقه أو سواه بضمير التكلم فقد ابلهّ.

 What are the pronouns in Arabic?

 The categories of pronouns in Arabic include demonstrative pronouns (this, that, etc.), relative pronouns (who, what, which, that etc), and personal pronouns (he, you, we, etc.).
-Personal pronouns divide into 5 categories.
-(See attached image).
+Personal pronouns divide into 5 categories which are covered in the main article above.
 In general, pronouns are used to refer to something that has already been mentioned in some form or another.